 As she passed Mothemi, he grabbed her wrist, and yelled, “Explain now!”

 “And lose time we could be using to come to the aid of people who could be dying in there?
 It can be talked about later!”

 “And what if we don’t believe it will?” demanded Kloiterrie.

 “Doesn’t matter; now’s still not the time for this!
 Let me go!”
-She wrenched herself free, and her arm raised to slap Mothemi in her anger, though by some miracle she managed to stop herself before it went to that.
+She wrenched herself free, and her arm raised to slap Mothemi in her anger, though she managed to stop herself before she did.
 Still her wrist stung, and she had to remind herself this wasn’t like it had been when she was a child; he wasn’t going to hurt her further.

 The other handmaidens were already making their way off, heedless of the power struggle, and the men really had no choice but to follow.
 It took several minutes too many to reach the building in question, and they were just at the entrance when a pained noise came from Coté and she announced, “One of them’s just died.”

 “One of them?” asked one of the men.

 “If there are others I won’t be able to tell,” she said grimly.
 Never mind, Saché told herself; at least her powers had been back long enough for them to find these survivors.

 But now without further contribution from Coté they had to find which room their quarry was in by trial and error, and when she saw the stairway by the entrancem Saché ordered them to split into two.
 “Yané,” she said, noting that the younger girl was now standing up straight and looked like she was more or less fully functional again after her injuries two days previous, “take Coté, Vatié, Ené, Merine, Kloiterrie, Arthi, Glose, and Latt with you, The rest of you follow me.”
 She imagined neither Rorerrie nor Mothemi were happy about being kept with her, but she wasn’t having Yané bullied by then when her back was turned.